American Sniper: Historical accuracy

 Several major news sources commented on the accuracy of the film and how it differs from Chris Kyle's written accounts.
 The enemy sniper Mustafa is a major character in the film but receives only a small mention in the memoir; Kyle noted: "I never saw him, but other snipers later killed an Iraqi sniper we think was him."
 According to the memoir, Kyle's 2100-yard shot was taken against an insurgent holding a rocket launcher, not Mustafa.
 Time notes that according to screenwriter Jason Hall, Kyle said of Mustafa: "He shot my friend.
 I'm not going to put his name in my book."
 The first combat scene in the film has Kyle killing a boy and mother who try to attack U.S. troops with a grenade; the boy was added for the film.
 The film's narrative has Navy SEAL Ryan "Biggles" Job dying from surgical complications from an operation on his face relatively soon after being shot in Iraq, but in reality it was several years later.
 The character "the Butcher" was created for the film, although this character may have been based on the real-life Abu Deraa or Ahmad Hashim Abd al-Isawi.
 The visual blog Information is Beautiful stated that, while taking creative licence into account, the film was 56.9% accurate when compared to real-life events, summarizing: "a lot of the events in the movie did happen, although Kyle's involvement in them was repeatedly exaggerated".

 In the film, Kyle decides to join the navy after watching the 1998 United States embassy bombings on TV.
 In reality, this did not contribute to his decision.

 Prop baby

-One aspect of the film that received negative comment was its use of a fake baby doll in one scene, which was said to look obviously artificial and that it was a distraction to critics and viewers.
+One aspect of the film that received negative comment was its use of a fake baby doll in one scene, which was said to look obviously artificial and distracting to critics and audiences.
 In at least one media screening of the film, the audience laughed out loud at how artificial the doll appeared.
 When discussing the film's prospects for winning an Academy Award, Fandango critic Dave Karger said, "The reason why American Sniper is not going to win is because of the plastic baby."
 In The Telegraph, journalist Mark Harris said, "That plastic baby is going to be rationalised by Eastwood auteur cultists until the end of days."
 In response, screenwriter Jason Hall replied, "Hate to ruin the fun but real baby #1 showed up with a fever.
 Real baby #2 was no show.
 [Clint voice] 'Gimme the doll, kid.